commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 All sponsorship payments are final and non-refundable.
 If canceled early, benefits continue until term end without refunds or adjustments.

+You may allocate your financial contribution between the Foundation and one or more specific Projects.
+We will treat the designated portion(s) of your contribution as restricted to the listed project(s) under our Fiscal Sponsorship Agreement.
+Designations will be acknowledged in recognition materials, and your logos and descriptions may appear on the supported Project’s website(s).

 ### Payment Options

 *Billing Contact* (if different from Primary):